duckduckgo/duckduckhack-docs/frontend-reference/display-reference.md

 - [sort_fields](#sortfields-object-optional)
 - [view](#view-string-optional) - This allows you to explicitly specify the view class used for displaying the Instant Answer
 - [model](#model-string-optional) - This allows you to use one of our predefined data models that include domain specific helpers/normalization/formatting.
-- You may also optionally handle several of the AnswerBar's frontend [events](#events).
+- You may also optionally handle several of the AnswerBar's front end [events](#events).

 ------